 There are a variety of plans available, so it is important to find one that meets your needs.
 If you have a pre-existing condition, you will want to find a plan that covers that condition.

-It is also important to make sure the doctor or hospital you want to use is in the plan’s network.
+It is also important to ensure the doctor or hospital you want to use is in the plan’s network.

 Once you have determined what type of plan you need, it is time to start shopping for medical insurance.

-When it comes time to evaluate your needs for health plan insurance, there are a few things you should keep in mind.
+When it comes time to evaluate your needs for health plan insurance, you should keep a few things in mind.
 The most important factor is whether you need coverage for yourself or your family.
 You’ll also want to consider the monthly premium, the deductible, and out-of-pocket expenses.

 The best way to determine what type of health insurance plan is right for you is to sit down and calculate how much you would have to pay out of pocket if you needed medical care.
 This includes the deductible, co-pays, and co-insurance.
 Once you have that number, subtract it from your monthly budget to estimate how much you can afford to spend on premiums each month.

-If you’re not sure which type of plan is right for you, talk to an insurance agent by searching on Google “insurance agents near me.”
+If you’re unsure which type of plan is right for you, talk to an insurance agent by searching on Google “insurance agents near me.”

 Types of Coverage